cdcoonce/Wine-Quality/README.md

    2. The tails are longer in the test residuals which may require some examination.
 2. Residuals Vs. Predicted Values
    1. The residuals are spread randomly around zero.
-   2. The spread in the test set appears to increase at higher predicted values.
+   2. The spread in the test set appears to increase at higher predicted